andreybelkin/TeleJS/README.md

 `yarn add telejs`

-If you use this in telegram-blocking-countries (like Russia), please use VPN to connect with it You should get the app_id and app_hash from https://core.telegram.org/api/obtaining_api_id and place it into config.js
+If you use this in telegram-blocking-countries (like Russia), please use VPN to connect with it.
+You should get the app_id and app_hash from https://core.telegram.org/api/obtaining_api_id and place it into config.js

 ## Initializing MtpProxy